We individually evaluate all products and services we recommend. If you click on links on our website, we may earn a commission.

 Conclusion

-So that concludes our list airline approved ammo boxes.
-You can safely fly with a TSA ammo box for your firearms if you follow the TSA requirements.
-But the 2 most important takeaways from this post are that you must place it in your checked luggage and declare it at the ticket check-in counter.
-As long as you follow TSA regulations, your lockable ammo box for travel will be safe.
+You can safely fly with bullets for your firearms if you follow the TSA requirements.
+However, the two most important takeaways from this post are that you must place it in your checked luggage and declare it at the ticket check-in counter.
+If the ammo is not locked in the gun case it must be in a locking ammo box for airline travel.
+As long as you follow TSA regulations, you can safely fly with ammo.

 Happy travels, my friends.